Blow Me (One Last Kiss): Composition and lyrical interpretation

 Musically, "Blow Me (One Last Kiss)" is an upbeat electropop song.
 It has a length of four minutes and fifteen seconds (4:15).
 The song's instrumentation incorporates synthesizers, keyboards, bass drums, guitars, and sirens.
 Marc Hogan of Spin and Jonathan Bogart of The Atlantic both noted similarities between "Blow Me (One Last Kiss)" and Modest Mouse's 2004 song "Float On", referring to the "punchy" rock riffs used.
-According to the sheet music published at Musicnotes.com, the song is composed in the key of G Major and set in the time signature of common time with a moderate tempo of 116 beats per minute.
+Musicnotes.com published this song in the key of G major and set in the time signature of common time with a moderate tempo of 116 beats per minute.
 The verses have a G_{6}–G–Bm–Em–C chord progression, and the chorus follows a G–Bm–Em_{7}–C sequence.
 Pink's vocal range spans from E_{3} to G_{5}.

 Various contemporary critics viewed the song as a breakup anthem.
 Helena De Bertodano of The Daily Telegraph summed the song up as an "angry, defiant ode to the implosion of a relationship".
 Greg Kot of the Chicago Tribune characterized "Blow Me (One Last Kiss)" as "bittersweet" and described the song as a representation of "heart-break, exasperation and [Pink's] desire to move on" from a relationship.
 On a similar note, Andrew Hampp from Billboard wrote that the song "finds the singer contemplating the end of her tumultuous 10-year relationship" with her husband Carey Hart.

 Pink explained that the lyrics were partly inspired by the year-long separation from her husband, as well as feeling frustrated over different situations in love or life.
 The opening lines, "White knuckles / And sweaty palms from hangin' on too tight / Clenched shut jaw / I've got another headache again tonight", describe self-destructive behavior and people's fear of losing something important.
 The chorus finds Pink singing "I think I finally had enough / I think I maybe think too much / I think this might be it for us / Blow me one last kiss" over a "pumping" pop beat.